NadezdaS/pricing-profile/server/README.md

 ## 💡 If I Had More Time
 - Add API endpoints to add / update / delete products
-- Add API endpoints to update / delete pricing profiles
+- Add tests for API endpoints
 - Add database support (PostgreSQL or NoSQL, depends on the load)
 - Introduce input validation (e.g. with Zod)
 - Add support for user-specific saved profiles